csskene/phase-reduction_Rijke-tube/README.md

 # Phase reduction analysis of periodic thermoacoustic oscillations in a Rijke tube (companion code)

-This repository contains companion code for the article "Phase reduction analysis of periodic thermoacoustic oscillations in a Rijke tube" by C. S. Skene, K. Taira (under review, 2021).
+This repository contains companion code for the article ["Phase reduction analysis of periodic thermoacoustic oscillations in a Rijke tube"](https://www.doi.org/10.1017/jfm.2021.1093) by C. S. Skene, K. Taira (JFM, 2022).

 The code is written in Julia and utilises the following libraries